ImageMagick/Usage-Markdown/morphology/index.md

 > This is much slower than the more normal '`Distance`' method, which uses a two pass method to set the distance across the image as a whole.
 > However the verbose output of '`Distance`' method is far less interesting.

-I turned on the [Verbose](#verbose) flag so that the command will output how many pixels were changed (all white pixels) by the operation, during each interation (pass) through the image.
+I turned on the [verbose](#verbose) flag so that the command will output how many pixels were changed (all white pixels) by the operation, during each interation (pass) through the image.

 Then I extracted the 'maximum' distance generated ('`1400`'), before adjusting the result (normalizing) into an image where you can see the resulting gradient.

 The maximum distance '`1400`', is value of the brightest pixels in the image (actually it is a cluster of 4 such pixels).
 This information is the most important result of this distance kernel (metric), as it represents the size of the largest square that will fit within this shape.
 Specially 14 pixel radius or a square of approximately (R-1)\*2+1 =&gt; 27 pixels per side, centered on those 4 maximum pixels.

 As all the distances units in this kernel are always multiples of '100' then this final distance value should always be a multiple of '100', and will never have any fractional component.

 Basically this kernel will produce a integer distance, and you can a simple '1 unit' *scale* with this kernel without loss of any distance information.
 This is recommended if you are using a [Q8 version of ImageMagick](../basics/#quality), or are applying this to very very large images.